Anti-Mexican sentiment: 2000s–present

 As Mexicans make up most Latinos in the United States, when the non-Latino population is asked to comment on their perception of Latinos, it tends to think of stereotypes of Mexicans that are fueled by the media, which focus on undocumented immigration.
-In a 2012 survey conducted by the National Hispanic Media Coalition, one-third of non-Hispanic Americans (Whites, Blacks, and Asians) falsely believed that most of the nation's Hispanics were "illegal immigrants with large families and little education."
+In a 2012 survey conducted by the National Hispanic Media Coalition, one-third of non-Hispanics (Whites and Blacks) mistakenly believed that most of the nation's Hispanics were "illegal immigrants with large families and little education."
 The report has been criticized on the grounds that it makes the same mistake as the media in aggregating all Latinos into a single group, which misses both the diversity of the situations of the different groups and the varying perceptions of those groups by the non-Latino population.

-From 2003 to 2007 in California, the state with the largest Mexican and Mexican American population, the number of hate crimes against Mexicans almost doubled.
-Anti-Mexican feelings are sometimes directed also against other Latino American nationalities even though anti-Mexican sentiment exists in some Caribbean and Latino groups.
+From 2003 to 2007 in California, the state with the largest illegal Mexican population, the number of hate crimes against Mexicans almost doubled.
+Anti-Mexican feelings are sometimes directed also against other Latino nationalities even though anti-Mexican sentiment exists in some Caribbean and Latino groups.

+American president Donald Trump has made anti-Mexican and anti-immigrant remarks.
+Trump stated that Mexicans were criminals, drug dealers and rapists.
+In the 2019 El Paso Walmart shooting, a white man who was a White nationalist terrorist shot and killed 22 and injured 26 Latinos in a Walmart in El Paso with a WASR-10 rifle.
+The white demographic decline was believed to be his motive for attacking Mexicans.
+Trump also made anti-Mexican racist remarks about Vanessa Guillén.

+The United States Border Patrol has a history rooted in racism, and many of its officers have been affiliated with the Ku Klux Klan.
+Indigenous Mexicans are more likely to be racially profiled and discriminated in the United States.
+Mexicans with darker skin and Indigenous features face more discrimination in the United States than white Mexicans and other white Latinos.

 Additional incidents

-In July 2008, Luis Ramirez, a Mexican undocumented immigrant, was beaten to death by several young men in Shenandoah, Pennsylvania, while he was walking home one evening.
+In July 2008, Luis Ramirez, a Mexican undocumented immigrant, was beaten to death by several white youths in Shenandoah, Pennsylvania, while he was walking home one evening.
 Witnesses reported that the assailants yelled racial epithets at Ramirez as they attacked him.
-His non-Hispanic white fiancée and the mother of his two children, Crystal Dillman, was quoted as saying of the four teenagers, "I think they might get off, because Luis was an illegal Mexican and these are 'all-American boys' on the football team who get good grades, or whatever they're saying about them.
+His white fiancée and the mother of his two children, Crystal Dillman, was quoted as saying of the four teenagers, "I think they might get off, because Luis was an illegal Mexican and these are 'all-American boys' on the football team who get good grades, or whatever they're saying about them.
 They'll find some way to let them go."
 Brandon Piekarsky, 17, and Derrick Donchak, 19, received sentences of 7 to 23 months for their roles in the murder of 25-year-old Mexican immigrant.
 Piekarsky and Donchak were later convicted of civil rights violations in federal court and sentenced to 9 years in federal prison.